 Myriad of online tools for blogging, social media, POD self-publishing, learning on the go, teaching, creating your own products & services, etc have leveled the playing ground and have enabled you to reach incredible heights at the cost of your time, effort & creativity.
 Don’t blindly follow the mass, and do things differently to go places.

-Here is the big picture of what you can do to create your own brand as a programmer
+Here is the big picture of what you can do to open more doors & go places

-You need a shift of mindset, for example, from “piling up of your certifications” or just being a “super star developer stuck behind only writing programs to expanding your horizons as an author, educator, service provider, value adder, blogger, contractor/freelancer, web entrepreneur, etc. The above diagram gives a big picture.
+You need a shift of mindset, for example, from “piling up of your certifications” or just being a “super star developer stuck behind only writing programs to expanding your horizons as an author, educator (e.g. selling online courses), service provider, value adder, blogger, contractor/freelancer, web entrepreneur, etc. The above diagram gives a big picture as to how you can expand your horizons.
 3 main ingredients required to expanding your horizons are: